-Although we are now commercializing the PacBio RS, we have not recognized revenue from our products, and we cannot be sure that they will gain acceptance in the marketplace.
-Our success depends, in part, on our ability to develop products that displace or supplement current technology, as well as to expand the market for genetic analysis to include new applications that are not practical with current technologies.
-To accomplish this, we must develop and successfully commercialize our SMRT technology for use in a variety of life science applications.
+Although we have now commercialized the PacBio RS and started recognizing revenue from our products, we cannot be sure that they will gain acceptance in the marketplace.
+Our success depends, in part, on our ability to expand the market for genetic analysis to include new applications that are not practical with other current technologies.
+To accomplish this, we must successfully commercialize, and continue development of, our SMRT technology for use in a variety of life science applications.
 There can be no assurance that we will be successful in securing customers for our products, in particular, our first product which is focused on DNA sequencing.
 Furthermore, we cannot guarantee that the design of our products, including the initial specifications and any enhancements or improvements to those specifications, will be satisfactory to potential customers in the markets we seek to reach.
 These markets are dynamic, and there can be no assurance that they will develop as quickly as we expect or that they will reach their full potential.
 As a result, we may be required to refocus our marketing efforts, and we may have to make changes to the specifications of our products to enhance our ability to enter particular markets more quickly.
 Even if we are able to implement our technology successfully, we may fail to achieve or sustain market acceptance of our products by academic and government research laboratories and pharmaceutical, biotechnology and agriculture companies, among others, across the full range of our intended life science applications.
 If the market for our products fails to develop or grows more slowly than anticipated, if competitors develop better or more cost-effective products or if we are unable to develop a significant customer base, our future sales and revenue would be materially harmed and our business may not succeed.

-The products we expect to introduce are highly complex, with unknown support requirements.
+Our products are highly complex, with unknown support requirements.

 In light of the highly complex technology involved in our products there can be no assurance that we will be able to successfully provide adequate support for our products.
 If our products have reliability or other quality issues or require unexpected levels of support, our reputation and business could be harmed.
-We cannot estimate with any certainty the cost of service and support.
-We intend to ship our Pac Bio RS instruments with one year of service included in the purchase price with an option to purchase an additional year of service.
+We ship our Pac Bio RS instruments with one year of service included in the purchase price with an option to purchase an additional year of service.
 If service and support costs are more than we anticipate, our business and operations may be adversely affected.